MichaelVanuzzo/ros2_unbag/README.md

 # you can also import other packages here - e.g., numpy, cv2, etc.

 @ExportRoutine("sensor_msgs/msg/PointCloud2", ["pointcloud/xyz"], mode=ExportMode.MULTI_FILE)
-def export_pointcloud_xyz(msg, path: Path, fmt: str, metadata: ExportMetadata):   # define the export routine function, the name of the function does not matter
+def export_pointcloud_xyz(msg, path: Path, fmt: str, metadata: ExportMetadata, bag_timestamp=None):   # define the export routine function, the name of the function does not matter
     """
     Export PointCloud2 message as an XYZ text file by unpacking x, y, z floats from each point and writing lines.